tiagofilipe12/pATLAS/docs/Browse.md

   ![](gitbook/images/taxa_sample.png)

-  *NOTE:* However, if you select one genus and a species, or a family and a species
+  *NOTE:* However, if you select a genus and a species, or a family and a species
   (and so on), this will color all the selected plasmids in red.

+## Final note

+This covers for now everything that **pATLAS** has to explore.
+If you have any suggestions that can improve browsing features or add some other browsing features, feel free to open an issue in [pATLAS github]().